REACH-WoU/tabular_analysis_boilerplate_v4/README.md

 # Tabular analysis V4
 This boilerplate is an improved version of [tabular_analysis_boilerplate_v3](https://github.com/REACH-WoU/tabular_analysis_boilerplate_v3) with similar use functionality and requirements.
 The main difference between the two versions is that V4 is written in Python as opposed to R and thus, is much faster.
 The text below guides the user how to use the script to run different analyses.
 This script produces a traditional TOC table, a wide TOC table that uses the admin variable to pivot the tables as well as a long table that serves as dashboard inputs for dashboards that work on frequency tables.

+## Parquet data transformation
+V4 allows the user to run the script faster through an improved data processing functionality as well as data load time.
+When working with large datasets it is recommended that the user transforms their data into a `.parquet` format prior to running the script.
+To do so they have to open the `parquet_transformer.py` file and input the path to their original `.xslx` data file as the `excel_path_data` input.
+When running the main script `analysis_boilerplate.py` the user has to specify that they are working with `.parquet` inputs by setting the `parquet_inputs` parameter to `True` and providing the directory of the `.parquet` files.
+By default they will be located in `data/parquet_inputs/`.

 ## Table of Contents
 - [Basic inputs](#Basic-inputs-to-the-script)
 - [Filling out the DAF form](#Filling-out-the-DAF-form)